-The company reported revenue of $35.02 billion and earnings of $1.40 per share, beating analyst estimates on both earnings and revenue.
+Activision Blizzard provided its quarterly results yesterday after the market close.
+The company reported revenue of $1.79 billion and profit of $0.65 per share, beating analyst estimates.